gruntwork-io/docs/docs/reference/modules/terraform-aws-eks/eks-container-logs/eks-container-logs.md

   # will be injected directly into the fluent-bit.conf file.
   extra_outputs = ""

+  # Can be used to add additional log parsers.
+This string should be formatted
+  # according to Fluent Bit docs, as it will be injected directly into the
+  # fluent-bit.conf file.
+  extra_parsers = ""

   # Configurations for forwarding logs to Kinesis Firehose.
 Set to null if you do
   # not wish to forward the logs to Firehose.
   firehose_configuration = null